Julian Edelman: Outside football

 In 2016, Edelman became one of three Patriots (along with Malcolm Mitchell and Martellus Bennett) to publish a children's book.
-Edelman's book, Flying High, is about a squirrel named Jules who learns to overcome his physical limitations through hard work and the assistance of a goat named Tom.
+His book, Flying High, is about a squirrel named Jules who learns to overcome his physical limitations through hard work and the assistance of a goat named Tom.
 A sequel, Flying High 2, loosely based on Edelman's "greatest Super Bowl catch" against the Atlanta Falcons, was released in December 2017.

 On October 24, 2017, Hachette Book Group published Edelman's memoir, Relentless, written with Tom E. Curran of NBC Sports Boston.

 Edelman has his own clothing brand, JE11.
 He has worked with Joe's Jeans on a line of shirts and jeans, and with Cutters Sports on a line of football gloves.

-He has made cameo appearances on television, including episodes of the HBO sports dramedy Ballers and the reality competition America's Next Top Model.
+Edelman has made cameo appearances on television, including episodes of the HBO sports dramedy Ballers and the reality competition America's Next Top Model.
 He has also presented twice at the Grammy Awards, in 2015 with teammate Malcolm Butler and in 2019 with teammate Devin McCourty.
-He appeared in a Puma advertisement campaign in 2015.
+Edelman appeared in a Puma advertisement campaign in 2015.

-With Danny Amendola, he was featured in a 30-minute NFL Network special, NFL Going Global: Edelman & Amendola, chronicling their promotional trip to Mexico City before the Patriots' 2017 game there.
+With teammate Danny Amendola, Edelman was featured in a 30-minute NFL Network special, NFL Going Global: Edelman & Amendola, chronicling their promotional trip to Mexico City before the Patriots' 2017 game there.

 The NFL Network documentary series A Football Life aired an episode about Edelman on November 25, 2022.

-Coast Productions
+Nuthouse Sports

-In 2019, Edelman co-founded a production company, Coast Productions, with ad executive Assaf Swissa.
+In 2019, Edelman co-founded a production company, Nuthouse Sports (formerly Coast Productions), with the founder of creative agency Superdigital, Assaf Swissa.
 Their first venture was the 2019 Showtime documentary 100%, about Edelman's recovery from a 2017 ACL tear and the 2018 NFL season.
 In April 2021, after Edelman's retirement, ViacomCBS signed a multi-year development deal with Coast Productions; in the deal, Edelman joined Inside the NFL as an analyst as it moved to Paramount+.
 Edelman was nominated for a Sports Emmy in 2022 for his first season on Inside the NFL.